KhanyaJakavula/KhanyaJakavula.github.io/README.md

 Through this portfolio, I demonstrate my readiness to enter the workplace and contribute to the tech industry.

+### Situation
+I needed to create a professional CV using Markdown.

+### Task
+My task was to learn Markdown syntax and structure my portfolio properly.

+### Action
+I researched Markdown formatting and practiced using headings, lists, links, and images.

+### Result
+I successfully created a clean and professional CV that improved my understanding of web documentation.

 ---

 ##  Graduate Attributes